mnlipp/osgi-getting-started/Repositories.md

         query='q=g:%22org.apache.felix%22&rows=10000'
 ```

-Here's the query for [Equinox](https://www.eclipse.org/equinox/).
-Note that they
+Here's a similar query for [Equinox](https://www.eclipse.org/equinox/).
+Note
-have changed the group id in later versions, so in order to get everything, we
+that they have changed the group id in later versions, so in order to get
-have to query using the artifact id.
+everything, we have to query using the artifact id.

 ```properties
 -plugin.Equinox = \